VektrexElectronicSystems/SpikeSafePythonSamples/run_spikesafe_operating_modes/run_dc/README.md

 # Examples for Operating a SpikeSafe PRF or SMU in DC modes

 ## **Purpose**
 Demonstrate how to use a SpikeSafe PRF or SMU to deliver high precision DC current to an LED or Laser.
-These operation modes output constant current at the specified Set Current.
-The two modes differ in the way they start up, and the way they regulate current after startup.
+DC and DC Dynamic operation modes output constant current at the specified Set Current.
+These two modes differ in the way they start up, and the way they regulate current after startup.

 Vektrex recommends using DC Dynamic for testing low currents below a few amps.
 DC Dynamic starts with no ramp, the current transitions from zero to the programmed value in microseconds.
-DC Dynamic does not make adjustement to decrease internal power disipation.
+DC Dynamic does not make adjustment to decrease internal power dissipation.

 For long term testing over a few amps DC mode is recommended.
 DC Mode makes internal adjustment to decrease power dissipation.
-For long term reliability testing the reduction is power can same energy and generate less heat.
-The small adjustments can introduce a very small current variation, usually less than 0.1% of programmed setpoint.
+For long term reliability testing this reduction in power will save energy and generate less heat.
+The small adjustments can introduce a very small current variation, usually less than 0.1% of programmed set current.

 ## **Run DC Mode**